 Licensure by the Five-Year Rule

-If you have a social work license from a state that does not have similar or as challenging requirements compared to the proposed requirements in Vermont, you might still be able to acquire a license through reciprocity if you have no disciplinary action against you in any state where you have previously been licensed, you have practiced for at least 1,200 hours every year for at least five years, and the Director of the Office determines that your experience compensates for the lesser licensure requirements.
-In this pathway, you would still be required to pass the Vermont jurisprudence exam before being licensed.
+If you have a social work license from a state that does not have similar or as challenging requirements compared to the proposed requirements in Vermont, you might still be able to acquire a license through reciprocity if you have no disciplinary action against you in any state where you have previously been licensed, you have practiced for at least 1,200 hours every year for at least five years, and the Director of the OPR determines that your experience compensates for the lesser licensure requirements.
+In this pathway, you are still required to pass the Vermont jurisprudence exam before being licensed.

 Licensing Renewal and Continuing Education (CE) Information

 Social work licenses in Vermont expire on January 31 of even numbered years.
 If your license was issued within 90 days of the next renewal date, you do not need to pay the renewal fee; however, if it was issued prior to 90 days you will need to renew by using the online eLicense system.
 LICSWs are required to complete and record 20 contact hours (including at least 15 hours of in-person training) of Continuing Education (CE) using the Continuing Education form, beginning in the first full two-year cycle of their license.
 At least 1.5 hours must be completed on social work ethics, and no more than five hours may be attributed to self-directed learning.
 LMSWs are required to complete 10 hours of CE, all of which must be in-person.